MBB-team/VBA-toolbox/_wiki/Multisession.md

 # Fixing parameters across sessions

 By default, spliting your data into multiple sessions will duplicate all parameters (evolution $$\theta$$, observation $$\phi$$ and initial hidden state $$X0$$) such that each session has its own set (with identical priors).
-You can however fix some parameters to keep them constant across all sessions.
+In this case, there is no assimilation of information from one session (or block) to the next.
+However, you can tell VBA to fix some parameters, i.e. to keep them constant across all sessions.
+In turn, these parameters will be estimated given all the available sessions.

-For example, if you have one observation parameter corresponding ie. to the choice temperature you do not expect to vary across blocs:
+For example, let's say that the first observation parameter (corresponding, e.g., to the choice temperature) is not expected to vary across blocks:

 ```matlab
 % fix the first observation parameter